LuxoftAKutsan/sdl_evolution/proposals/nnnn-sdl_on_qnx_700.md

 * Impacted Platforms: [Core, ATF]

 ## Introduction
-This proposal is about porting SDL on QNX700 x86 platform and testing SDL on QNX700 x86.
+This proposal is about porting SDL to QNX700 x86 platform and testing SDL on QNX700 x86.

 ## Motivation

-QNX 6.5 (currently supported by SDL) is already out of date.
-New version of QNX released : QNX7.0.
+**QNX 6.5** (currently supported by SDL) is already out of date.
+New version of QNX released is QNX7.0.
-QNX 7.0  widely used my OEM manyfactures, so SDL should support building and working for QNX7.0.
+**QNX 7.0** is widely used by OEM manyfactures, so SDL should support building and working on QNX7.0.

 ## Proposed solution

-Proposed default platform for QNX is x86 ( same as for linux).
+Proposed default platform for QNX is x86 (same as for Linux).

-### Rework of SDL code :
+### Rework of SDL code

-#### 3rd party libraries for QNX7.
+#### 3rd party libraries for QNX7

-All third party libraries compiled within SDL should be configured for QNX7(x86) :
+All third party libraries compiled within SDL should be configured for QNX7(x86):
   - boost
   - libapr
   - libaprutils